sucofunk/SUCOFUNKey/doc/manual.md

 ## 4 Switching between contexts
-The main contexts *Sampler*, *Sequencer*, *Instrument* and *Live Mode* are assigned to the four encoders.
+The main contexts *sample*, *sketch*, *arrange* and *play* are assigned to the four encoders.
 If you are in the main menu, just hit one of the four encoders to jump to the corresponding context.
 If you are in a context, use the shortcut **MENU+ENCODER 1/2/3/4** to change the context.

 Holding the FUNK key for more than five seconds (and do not to release the key), will bring you to the settings menu.